STOCKS NEWS EUROPE-UK small caps fall 0.5 percent

-The FTSE Small Cap index sheds 0.5 percent by midday, outperforming the wider market, with the blue chips down 1.8 percent, and the mid caps 1.3 percent weaker.
+The FTSE Small Cap index sheds 0.5 percent in midday trade, whilst the blue chips drop 1.5 percent, and the midcaps shed 0.2 percent.

-Identity management specialist GB Group advances more than 1 percent after the company unveils full-year results, which Peel Hunt describes as "very strong", with adjusted operating profits up 114 percent to 3.7 million pounds - ahead of the upgraded profits announced in March.
+Manganese Bronze, the maker of London's traditional black cabs, falls 5.1 percent after it says UK sales in the first half of the year are expected to have slowed down.

-"The ID verification business is growing very strongly and opportunities for international expansion are attractive.
-The business will continue to benefit from operational gearing," Peel Hunt says in a note, lifting its full-year 2013 and 2014 forecasts and its target price by 5 percent.
+Fashion group French Connection slides 24.1 percent after saying 2012 profit will likely miss current market expectations, issuing the latest in a series of such warnings as challenging conditions in its core British market continue.

 Reuters messaging rm://tricia.wright1.thomsonreuters.com@reuters.net